hashicorp/vault/website/source/api/secret/transit/index.html.md

 - `context` `(string: "")` – Specifies the **base64 encoded** context for key
   derivation.
 This is required if key derivation is enabled for this key.

+- `key_version` `(int: 0)` – Specifies the version of the key to use for encryption.
+If not set, uses the latest version.
+Must be greater than or equal to the key's `min_encryption_version`, if set.

 - `nonce` `(string: "")` – Specifies the **base64 encoded** nonce value.
 This
   must be provided if convergent encryption is enabled for this key and the key was generated with Vault 0.6.1.
 Not required for keys created in 0.6.2+.
 The